jeromeetienne/irctweety/docs/DESIGN.md

   * why is there a need special command ? a mention may be done by normal 'say' command
 * on a channel, !irctweety, say hello from irc

+Misc
+====
+* about _announcer_
+  * this is a twitter-irc bot from maushu
+  * it is specific to #nodejs
+  * it does a search on twitter and echo that in #node.js
+  * it allow to tweet from irc channel
+    * not sure this is announcer, it may be another